jdsteinbach/jdsteinbach.github.io/_posts/2014-09-12-use-cases-css-variables.md

 }
 ```

 Because that variable is scoped to `:root`, it&#8217;s global.
 Any place in the stylesheet it appears, it will return that same value.
-CSS variables can be scoped to any element, however, making it possible to create &#8220;exceptions.&#8221; The following use cases show the power of locally-scoped CSS variables.
+CSS variables can be scoped to any element, however, making it possible to create &ldquo;exceptions.&rdquo; The following use cases show the power of locally-scoped CSS variables.

 ## Use Cases

 ### Colors

 Let&#8217;s look at an example of scoping variables for color changes.
-In this use case, the &#8220;normal&#8221; color for `<h1>` elements will be the site accent red.
+In this use case, the &ldquo;normal&rdquo; color for `<h1>` elements will be the site accent red.
 However, the site also uses `<h1>` elements for the titles of widgets in the `<aside>` sidebar.
 We can redeclare the `--color-accent` variable in an `<aside>`: now any `<h1>` in a widget will be orange instead of red.

 ```
 :root{